perlsdiver/InteractiveDataVizPortfolio/README.md

 3. Reflection on the process and the course

 ##### **1. Links to projects**

+(__note: there is a discrepancy between how a table is rendered in Github and in Github Pages, so it's optimized for Github Pages.
+If viewing in the repository the table will not display properly__)

 | Section | Tutorial | Link To Deployment | Link To Code |

 | -------------- |--------- |---------------- |  -----|